Skip to content

 | Gardening

-The first natural medicine I recall growing and using is probably the Aloe Vera plant.
-While my mom grew all manner of succulents to surround our patio creek side in Norfolk, Virginia, once we moved North the only plant related to them that I recall seeing is the aloe, and it didn’t live outside in Michigan…it lived on […]
+The first natural medicine I recall growing and using probably was the Aloe Vera plant.
+While my mom grew all manner of succulents to surround our patio in Norfolk, Virginia, once we moved North, the only plant succulent we grew was the aloe.
+It didn’t live outside in Michigan…it lived on the top of the refrigerator.
+I never […]

 Read More »